-KWOK Chi Ko, Enmale, age 64, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
+KWOK Chi Ko, Enmale, age 65, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
 He holds an Engineering Doctorate Degree, a Master Degree in Arbitration & Dispute Resolution and a Master Degree in Laws.
 He is a Chartered Quantity Surveyor, a Registered Professional Surveyor (QS) and an Accredited Mediator and has been a Fellow Member of the Hong Kong Institute of Surveyors, the Royal Institution of Chartered Surveyors and the Chartered Institute of Arbitrators.
-He has had over 35 years of experience in building and construction industry.
+He has had over 40 years of experience in building and construction industry.
 Mr. Kwok is responsible for Build King's contract administration and commercial management for all building and construction related businesses.

-LEE Man Wai, age 60, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
-He has over 35 years of extensive experience in tendering and commercial management of civil engineering and building project in Hong Kong.
+LEE Man Wai, age 61, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
+He has over 40 years of extensive experience in tendering and commercial management of civil engineering and building project in Hong Kong.
 Mr. Lee is responsible for Build King's tendering activities.

-LIU Sing Pang, Simon, age 59, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
+LIU Sing Pang, Simon, age 60, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
 He is a member of the Institution of Structural Engineers, a fellow member of the Hong Kong Institution of Engineers and a member of The Hong Kong Institute of Civil and Building Information Management.
 He is also a Chartered Engineer of UK.
-He is Vice President of Council and the Chairman of Civil Engineering Committee of Hong Kong Construction Association.
-He is also an Elected Ordinary Member of Council of Hong Kong Institution of Engineers and a member of the Construction Workers Registration Board under Construction Works Registration Ordinance.
+He is a member of the 6th Election Committee of Hong Kong Special Administrative Region.
+He is also Vice President of Council and the Chairman of Civil Engineering Committee of Hong Kong Construction Association.
+He is also an Elected Ordinary Member of Council of Hong Kong Institution of Engineers.
+He is also a member of Construction Industry Council and a member of Construction Workers Registration Board under Construction Works Registration Ordinance.
 He is also an Adviser to Infrastructure Rating System Committee of Hong Kong Green Building Council.
 He has over 35 years of experience in civil engineering and building construction.
 Mr. Liu is responsible for Build King's civil engineering operation in Hong Kong.

-LUI Yau Chun, Paul, age 60, has been working with the Group since 1998.
+LUI Yau Chun, Paul, age 61, has been working with the Group since 1998 and is now an executive director of Build King.
 He is a director and the General Manager (Marine) of Build King (Zens) Engineering, a director of BKCL, Build King Civil and Leader Marine Contractors Limited.
 He is a member of the Institution of Structural Engineers, and of the Hong Kong Institution of Engineers.
 He has over 35 years of experience in civil and marine engineering.
 Mr. Lui is responsible for Build King's civil and marine engineering operation in Hong Kong.

-MOK Hon Wa, Kenneth, age 57, is a director of BKCL and Build King Civil.
+MOK Hon Wa, Kenneth, age 58, is a director of BKCL and Build King Civil.
 He holds a Master Degree of Applied Science in Civil Engineering from University of Windsor.
 He is a member of the Hong Kong Institution of Engineers, fellow of Hong Kong Institute of Construction Managers and Registered Professional Engineer in Hong Kong, Canada and USA.
 He has over 30 years of experience in building construction.
 Mr. Mok is responsible for Build King's building operation in Hong Kong.

-SO Yiu Wing, Wilfred, age 46, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
+SO Yiu Wing, Wilfred, age 47, is a director of BKCL, Build King Civil and Build King (Zens) Engineering.
 He holds a Bachelor degree in Civil Engineering from The University of Hong Kong.
 He is a member of The Hong Kong Institution of Engineers and a Registered Professional Engineer (CVL).
 He is a council member of Hong Kong Construction Association.
-He has over 20 years of experience in civil engineering construction.
+He has over 25 years of experience in civil engineering construction.
 Mr. So is responsible for Build King's civil engineering operation in Hong Kong.